cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 11. How important is it for the simulator to be visually engaging (e.g., showing block links, network paths)?
 12. If you could suggest one unique feature for this simulator, what would it be?`

-I have interviewed 5 A level students, in which 4 of them takes Computer Science as their A level subject while 1 of them doesn't.
+I have interviewed 4 A level students, in which all of them takes Computer Science as their A level subject.
 Here are some key points that I have gathered from the interview:

+Most of them are very unfamiliar with the blockchain technology.
+However, one of them did some research in the blockchain in his free time.
 // William Stone -- A level Computer Science student:
 // 1.
 Not at all
 // 2.
 No